Akhil-Selukar/Complete-JavaScript-Notes/49-Final project/49.16-Using local storage for bookmarks/README.md

 Here we have created a fuunction called persistBookmarks which just add the bookmarkes array into the locastorage with key 'bookmarks'.
 Then we have called this function from both the methods which are adding or removing the bookmarks.

-After implementing the above code if we run the application and add some recipes to bookmark we will be able to see the recipies in local storage even after refresh or restart of the application just like shown in below screenshot.
+After implementing the above code if we run the application and add some recipes to bookmark we will be able to see the recipes in local storage even after refresh or restart of the application just like shown in below screenshot.

 ![Bookmarks in local scorage(49-Final project/49.16-Using local storage for bookmarks/notes image/bookmarks in local storage.png)](https://github.com/Akhil-Selukar/Complete-JavaScript-Notes/blob/master/49-Final%20project/49.16-Using%20local%20storage%20for%20bookmarks/notes%20image/bookmarks%20in%20local%20storage.png)